Free shipping on US orders over $50

 There has been a large number of studies that demonstrate the effectiveness of retinoids in improving the conditions of both naturally aged and photo-damaged skin.
 It improves elastin and GAG levels as well as collagen levels.
 That's why retinoids are your dermatologist's favorite anti-aging ingredient.

-If you have a prescription retinoid, you may be using tretinoin under the brand name Retin-A. At Maelove, our favorite is Retinaldehyde also known as retinal with an A. It’s as potent as prescription retinoid like tretinoin but you can get it without a prescription, and it’s also less irritating than tretinoin.
+So which retinoid should you use?
+We recommend either retinol or retinaldehyde — they're both available without prescription.
+At Maelove, our favorite is retinaldehyde (also known as retinal with an A).
+It's as potent as prescription retinoids like tretinoin but you can get it without a prescription, and it's also less irritating than tretinoin.

 Niacinamide (Vitamin B3)